Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects

 \section{Conclusion}

-In this paper, we consider the structure-preserving discretizations of the Vlasov--Poisson system with Maxwell--Boltzmann electrons.
-The same numerical schemes are derived by discretizing either the variational action integral or the Poisson bracket.
-Energy and other invariants, such as momentum are conserved with small errors, which are presented in the numerical section.
+In this paper, we explore the structure-preserving discretizations of the electrostatic hybrid plasma model with Boltzmann electrons and space-charge effects.
+These discretizations are derived by discretizing either the variational action integral or the Poisson bracket combined with the Hamiltonian splitting methods~\cite{crouseilles2015hamiltonian, qin2015comment, he2015hamiltonian} in time.
+Discrete gradient methods~\cite{mclachlan1999geometric} are employed to conserve energy exactly.
+The geometric structure and numerical discretization of the electromagnetic hybrid model~\cite{vu1996adiabatic} are detailed in Section~\ref{sec:extension}.

-We can also use finite element methods or Fourier spectral methods to discretize the electrostatic potential, and use delta functions to approximate the distribution function as~\cite{GEMPIC}, see more details about this in the appendix.
-The cases with other kinds of boundary conditions and external electromagnetic fields can also be considered in future works.
+For discretizing the field functions, the finite element methods~\cite{GEMPIC} or Fourier spectral methods~\cite{pinto2021geometric} can be used, while the distribution function can be discretized by the delta functions.
+Additional details can be found in the appendix~\eqref{sec:appa}.
+The cases with other kinds of boundary conditions and further exploration (such as the physical application and the time and mesh size strategy) of the electromagnetic hybrid model can be considered in future works.